progrock-libraries/kickstart/README.md

 * **`input`** reads a line from standard input as an UTF-8 encoded string.
 The main idea is to have the convenience of Python's `input` function.

 * **`to_double`** converts a string to `double`, or fails with an exception.
-Whitespace on ends of the string is ignored, but other extraneous characters cause failure.
+Whitespace on the ends of the string is ignored, but other extraneous characters cause failure.
 For example, if a user by mistake  types Norwegian `3,14` instead of `3.14`, then conversion of `3,14` fails.

 * **`with_exceptions_displayed`** invokes the specified main function; catches any exception; and presents its message on the process’ standard error stream.
 When an exception occurs `EXIT_FAILURE` is returned, otherwise `EXIT_SUCCESS`.